brianliu108/spendingtracker/README.md

 # Spending Tracker
 # By Brian Liu

-In order to protect my web host, `dbConfig.js` is in the .gitignore file.
+In order to protect sensitive information, `dbConfig.js` is in the .gitignore file.
 My template for it is as follows:

 ```const mysql = require('mysql');